ShaohonChen/place365classification/README.md

-# Place365 Scene Classification Model
+# Place365 Scene Classification with Paddle

 ## Project Introduction

-This project is a scene classification open source project based on the PaddlePaddle framework.
+This project is a scene classification model using Resnet50 based on the PaddlePaddle framework.
 It has been trained using the Place365 dataset, and it achieved a Top1 accuracy of 53% and a Top10 accuracy of 81% on this dataset.

 ## Installation